Move cursor over the icon to see details.

 Weekly technical indicators are neutral.

 The weekly MACD line is below its signal line since November 17, 2017.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term downtrend is getting weak.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term downtrend is getting stronger.
 Use the following link to access a MACD help.

 Short-term trend: [See BMY short-term trend chart]